vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-deployment-and-install-guide/tutorial-2.md

 ## Enable Connected Data Architecture (CDA) - Advanced Topic

 **Prerequisite**:
--   A computer with minimum **12 GB of RAM** to spare
+- A computer with minimum **22 GB of RAM** dedicated to the virtual machine
 - Have already deployed the latest HDP/HDF sandbox
--   Update virtual machine settings to minimum 12 GB (12288 MB)
+- Update virtual machine settings to minimum 22 GB (22528 MB)

 Hortonworks Connected Data Architecture (CDA) allows you to play with both data-in-motion (HDF) and data-at-rest (HDP) sandboxes simultaneously.